andymckay/blog/_posts/2023-12-18-joshua-tree.md

 The trail had ice bits on it where streams crossed, but overall it was clear and I didn't need spikes at all.

 It just felt so much like it's own little ecosystem up there at 3,000m and I ❤️ it.
 Would do again.
-Also the highest mountain I've peaked (higher than Machu Pichu, 3x higher than Seymour, 1.5x higher than Mt Rohr etc) even though I didn't do all the elevation in one go.
+Also the highest mountain I've peaked (3x higher than Seymour, 1.5x higher than Mt Rohr) even though I didn't do all the elevation in one go.

 --